SteveObert/Katana_MS3/README.md

 I have a working prototype of a midi foot controller using an Arduino Uno and thought I'd port it to a Teensy board.
 I thought Teensy might be a good idea because I wanted to add more functionality and program memory was getting quite full.
 I also, though it would be fun to learn more about Teensys.

+Along with the Teensy 3.6, I was planning on using a Mini USB Host shield like this one: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ along with the host shield library: https://github.com/felis/USB_Host_Shield_2.0.

 Roland/Boss guitar gear uses a non-class compliant USB device for midi control.
 Additionally, there is a checksum included in each sysex message.
 I found this library made for the BOSS MS3: https://github.com/MrHaroldA/MS3.